cms-sw/cmssw/Utilities/StaticAnalyzers/README.txt

 You will need to include the paths to clang, scan-build and scan-view in your path

 export PATH=$PATH\:(llvm install path)/bin/\:(llvm src path)/tools/clang/tools/scan-build/\:(llvm src path)/tools/clang/tools/scan-view/

-If you also want to generate the reports for thread-safety, you also need to add the additional parameters to scan-build.